LeaVerou/lea.verou.me/blog/2024/contrast-color/index.md

 Most RCS examples in the wild use `calc()` with simple additions and multiplications.
 However, **any math function supported by CSS is actually fair game**, including `clamp()`, trigonometric functions, and many others.
-For example, if you wanted to create a lighter tint of a core color with RCS, you could do something like thi:
+For example, if you wanted to create a lighter tint of a core color with RCS, you could do something like this:

 ```css
 background: oklch(from var(--color) 90% clamp(0, c, 0.1) h);